 “We take sustainability into account in all decisions related to event production, programming and operations,” says Anna Pakkala, head of sustainability at annual startup conference Slush, the largest event of its kind in northern Europe (20,000 attendees including 2,600 startups and 1,600 investors).

-In 2018 Slush is offsetting 10,000 tonnes of CO2 with the help of a Finnish energy company that has set up a solar-power project in India.
-This covers the whole event and related emissions such as the flights of the participants.
+In 2018, for example, Slush offset 10,000 tonnes of CO2 with the help of a Finnish energy company that has set up a solar-power project in India.
+This covered the whole event and related emissions such as the flights of the participants.

 Like NBForum, Slush has grown from humble local beginnings to international status, and is also staged at the Helsinki Fair Centre.
-Slush gets its name from the prevalent weather in early December, when it takes place (December 4–5 in 2018).
+Slush gets its name from the prevalent weather in late November and early December, when it takes place (November 17–18 in 2022).

 Slush and Flow report to EcoCompass [a Finnish environmental management certification for small and medium-size enterprises] to track sustainability.
 “I also work with our teams to further integrate sustainability into the marketing, programming and offerings of our organisation on a year-round basis,” says Pakkala.

 These events also rely on education and on making sustainable choices more attractive to their audiences.